Hiroshima Peace and Resilience Project

 The Broken to Beautiful virtual tour pairs live presenters/facilitators with CG renderings, AI colorized photos, rare historical film footage, interactive polls, discussion sessions, and introspective activities to take participants on a 75-year journey before, during and after the atomic bombing of Hiroshima.

 Participants follow the story of Toshiko, a 6-year-old hibakusha (survivor) of the bombing.
-Through Toshiko, participants first experience what happened on August 6, 1945 and then join her and the citizens of Hiroshima to rebuild their broken city more beautiful than it was before.
+Through Toshiko, participants first experience what happened on August 6, 1945 and then join her and the citizens of Hiroshima to survive, thrive and embrace peace culture in order to rebuild their broken city more beautiful than it was before.

 Session TWO: First-Hand Account of Extraordinary Resilience